 Each turret head has 10 tool stations for stationary and live tool holders.

 All stations are equipped with a cooling lubricant transfer unit.
-The tool stations 5 and 7 on the upper and lower turrets are equipped with an additional fluid transfer station.
+Tool stations 1 and 7 are equipped with an additional fluid transfer station.
 They can be used either as a sealing air port or as a high-pressure port for cooling lubricant.
 In either case, the appropriate tool holders and valves must be available.

 The turret heads have fixing inclines for the fixing pins of the tool holders on both sides along their circumference.